Embracing Mental Health: A Holistic Approach to Wellness

 - Dr. Erin Jenkins

-- Oct 22
+- Oct 22, 2025

-- 2 min read
+- 3 min read

 When most people hear “mental health,” they picture a diagnosis — anxiety, depression, ADHD, bipolar disorder.
-But mental health isn’t a box we check on a .
+But mental health isn’t a box we check on a form.
 It’s not limited to medication lists or therapy sessions.
 It’s the rhythm of how we live, think, rest, connect, and recover.

 As a psychiatric nurse practitioner, I’ve learned that mental health is a lifestyle — one that we actively build, maintain, and sometimes rebuild after life knocks us flat.